mosaic-design-system/docs/src/components/selector.md

       ## What is a Selector?

-      A Selector is a visual component that indicates if something is selected or not.
+      A **Selector** is a visual component that indicates if something is selected or not.
+They are usually used in lists or tables to highlight to the user what item(s) an action will affect.

       - - -